-Key report terms
+Key terms

 This document uses many terms that have meanings defined in the National Electricity Rules (NER).
 The NER meanings are adopted unless otherwise specified.
+The table of simplified meanings below is for ease of reference and these are not exact transcriptions of the NER definitions.